.NET Aspire MongoDB database integration

 Tracing

-The .NET Aspire MongoDB database integration will emit the following Tracing activities using OpenTelemetry:
+The .NET Aspire MongoDB database integration emits the following Tracing activities using OpenTelemetry:

 Metrics